The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

 A demonstration on the occurrence and manipulation of a wide variety of ion Coulomb crystals (ICCs) consisting of small numbers of ions levitated in a 3D Penning trap, is performed in Ref. \cite{Mava13}.
-Various 2D and 3D structures are reported, such as linear strings, intermediate geometries, planar structures, etc. In addition, a phase transition which starts from a linear string structure and ends into a zigzag geometry is observed for the first time in a Penning trap.
-Experimental results show a good agreement with simulations, while the latter demonstrate that the rotation frequency of a small crystal is especially influenced by the laser parameters, independent of the number of ions and the axial confinement strength.
-The system described is shown to be of interest for applications which span areas such as quantum simulation, QIP, or for performing tests of fundamental physics models from quantum field theory to cosmology \cite{Blaum08, Quint14, Vogel18, Blaum10}.
+Various 2D and 3D structures are reported such as linear strings, intermediate geometries, planar structures, etc. In addition, a phase transition which starts from a linear string structure and ends into a zigzag geometry is observed for the first time in a Penning trap.
+Experimental results show good agreement with simulations, while the latter demonstrate that the rotation frequency of a small crystal is especially influenced by the laser parameters, independent of the ion number and of the axial confinement strength.
+The system described is shown to be of interest for applications which span areas such as quantum simulation \cite{Berm11}, QIP \cite{War20, Wan20}, or to perform tests of fundamental physics models starting from quantum field theory to cosmology \cite{Bla08, Vogel18, Bla10, Quint14}.
+Metastable ion Coulomb crystals (ICCs) in a polychromatic optical superlattice (OSL) created by rectified gradient forces are investigated in \cite{Kras19}.

+A late experiment reports on a simple monolithic Paul trap able to levitate up to two dozens of $^{171}$Yb ions in a stable 2D lattice \cite{Wang20}, which opens exciting possibilities to scale up the number of ion qubits within a single trap and to investigate 2D many-body quantum models \cite{Yos15}.
+Raman laser beams are then used to coherently manipulate these ion qubits.